jmuganga54/The-Modern-Javascript/03 JavaScript Basics Variables and Flow Control/README.md

 let petName = 'Spot'
 ```
 1. You can't define a variable more than ones.
 You can't define a variable that you've already defined.
-Here I've used twice to defined pet name twice.
+Here I've used twice to defined `petName` twice.

 So while I can't use let twice to define a variable twice, it's Ok to reassign a variable value later.